 In its approval letter, the Trump administration repeatedly touts the flexibility that the block grant waiver will provide for Tennessee.
 But block grants for Medicaid funding have been widely panned by public health experts, and are strongly opposed by leading patient advocacy groups due to the potential for reduced benefits, increased costs for enrollees, reductions in payments to providers, and state budget shortfalls.
-(It is worth noting that the approval letter from CMS clarifies that “Any coverage or benefit changes to existing populations covered are limited to those that are additive in nature, and the state is not authorized to make reductions to its current approved coverage or benefits package without approval of an amendment.”)

 Although the incoming Biden administration can make changes to 1115 waivers via a review process, Margo Sanger-Katz reported last week that CMS has sent letters to all 45 states that have active waivers, asking them to sign contracts that would make it harder for a new administration to terminate waivers “on a political whim.”